kgrewee/roobie/docs/components/navbar.md

 Navigation bars of all shapes and sizes.
 Requires JS.

 ## TypeScript
-To use the Navbar class in TypeScript you must first declare it.
+To use the Navbar class in TypeScript you must declare it.
 ```ts
 declare var Navbar;
 ```